 A wildfire is an unintentional fire occurring in an area of combustible vegetation such as a forest, grassland, prairie, or farmlands.
-Depending on the kind of vegetation, a wildfire can also be referred to as a bushfire, forest fire, woodland fire, grass fire, veld fire, or peat fire.
+Depending on the vegetation or the location of occurrence, a wildfire can also be referred to as a bushfire, forest fire, woodland fire, grass fire, veld fire, or peat fire.

-Several studies have noted the ecological benefits of wildfires.
+Numerous studies have acknowledged the ecological benefits of wildfires.
 However, the fact remains that these incidents have socioeconomic costs due to their negative impacts on properties and human lives.

 The Common Causes of Wildfire

 Understanding the causes of wildfire requires appreciating the notion that earth is fundamentally combustible due to the large coverage of carbon-rich vegetation, atmospheric oxygen, and natural events.